Proposed Solution for Synchronizing the Contents of Asuran Repositories

 all.
 Even if they have the plaintext they are searching for, the

-attacker can not determine if your repository contains that blob
+attacker can not determine1 if your repository contains that blob

 without also having your secret key material.